 Why do I have to travel overseas to do my Fellowship?

 We believe that overseas travel can provide a valuable opportunity for a person to be exposed to fresh ideas and new perspectives.
 While we do not fund Fellowships that only entail travel to other parts of the UK, applications that include both overseas and UK destinations will be considered on a case-by-case basis.
 What is a Churchill Fellowship?

 How many applications may I submit?

-You may submit one application only.
+You may submit ony one application per year.

 If I am already a Churchill Fellow, may I re-apply another year?